The WATCHMAN Implant for AFib Stroke Protection

 Candidates for WATCHMAN

 If you have atrial fibrillation not caused by a heart valve problem and you’re looking for an alternative to blood thinners, it’s important to talk to your cardiologist about your options.
 Your cardiologist has the special knowledge needed to help you decide if WATCHMAN is right for you.
-If you don’t have a cardiologist, your primary care physician can refer you to one at Northwest Regional Heart & Vascular.
+If you don’t have a cardiologist, your primary care physician can refer you to one at Adventist Health Northwest Heart Center.

 WATCHMAN is covered for eligible Medicare patients who meet certain national coverage criteria.
 An increasing number of commercial insurers also cover WATCHMAN.
 Your cardiologist’s office may be able to help you find out what your coverage is.